Ten reasons I’m here (since 1999)

-To share some worthwhile information about bicycles and cycling that I’ve gleaned in my decades in the sport/trade such as these two tips from my Crank section, which has tons of tips:
+To share worthwhile information about bikes and riding such as these two tips from my Crank section, which has tons of tips:

 Chain fell off?
 Just shift it back on!